openmod/openmod/README.md

 If you want to make plugins for OpenMod, you can get started by reading the [Making your first plugin](https://openmod.github.io/openmod-docs/devdoc/guides/getting-started.html) page.

 ## Supported Games
 Currently Unturned is the only supported game.
 More games might follow in the future.

-A RocketMod 4 bridge has been made, which allows to run legacy RM4 plugins.
-The configs for RM4 are yet to be decided to be separate, or to be proxied.
+OpenMod can work side-by-side with RocketMod.

 ## License
 See [LICENSE](LICENSE) file for more information.